 I look forward to understanding a lot more in the millennia to come.

-As far as life on earth is concerned, in 6 days, around 6,000 years ago.
+As far as life on earth (at least) is concerned, during the literal Creation week, around 6,000 years ago.

 The Bible is quite clear on this.